mfmezger/prefect-demo/README.md

 - Preprocess the data for modeling.
 - Train a simple linear regression model.
 - Predict future stock prices.

+## Usage with Prefect

+To run the stock price prediction pipeline using Prefect, execute the following command:

+Prefect On-Premise is a deployment option for Prefect, allowing you to run and manage Prefect within your own infrastructure.
+This guide provides a simplified overview of setting up and using Prefect in an on-premise environment.

+This is ideal for those who want to maintain control over their data and execution environment.
+It involves setting up Prefect's components within your own servers or private cloud.

+1. **Start Prefect Server and UI**:
+   - Prefect Server can be started using Docker.
+   - Use Prefect CLI to spin up the server and UI.
+     ```
+     prefect server start
+     ```

+2. **Configure Database**:
+   - Connect Prefect Server to a PostgreSQL database.
+   - The connection can be configured via the Prefect CLI or environment variables.

+3. **Start an Agent**:
+   - Run a Prefect agent in your environment.
+     ```
+     prefect agent start
+     ```

+4. **Deploy and Run Flows**:
+   - Write flows as you would in Prefect Cloud.
+   - Register flows to your on-premise server.
+   - Trigger runs through the UI or Prefect CLI.

 ## Contributing